codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 * Jira account
   Provide the username and password credentials for your Jira account.

-## Set up Jira integration in Codefresh
+## Set up Jira integration for pipelines in Codefresh
 <!---The goal of the Codefresh [GitOps Dashboard]({{site.baseurl}}/docs/ci-cd-guides/gitops-deployments/) is to provide the highest observability into your deployments.
 The Codefresh GitOps Dashboard tags the Jira issues associated to deployments automatically through the Codefresh Jira Integration.
 This section will provide an overview of setting up the integration. -->

 {{site.data.callout.callout_warning}}